nslay/RicianNormalization/README.txt

 automatically).

 Lastly, RicianNormalization provides the below usage message when provided with the -h flag or no arguments.
-It has no additional options yet.

-Usage: RicianNormalization [-h] inputPath outputPath
+Usage: RicianNormalization [-hC] inputPath outputPath

+Options:
+-h -- This help message.
+-C -- Clamp image so that it is non-negative.

 #######################################################################
 # Building from Source                                                #